Last Update: 4/14/21

 Florida Statute 83.49 is detailed on how a landlord must handle and protect a tenant’s security deposit, including its return.

-The right to have security deposit held in a Florida Banking Institution
+The right to have your security deposit held in a Florida Banking Institution

 The tenant has a right to have the security deposit kept separately from any other assets of the landlord.
 The landlord legally cannot commingle the security deposit with any other funds and cannot use the security deposit in any way.